Code-Institute-Submissions/dcd_recDoc-mp4/README.md

 * As a disciplined foodie  who lives in(Country), I want to access recipe groups such as vegan recipes from my Country/other countries.
 * As a busy mom I want the ability to source quick recipes from my country/othercountries
 * As an allergen sufferer I want the ability to find allergen free recipes from around the world
-* As an intrepid traveller visiting (country) I want to leaern about indigeneous cuisines
+* As an intrepid traveller visiting (country) I want to learn about indigeneous cuisines

 ### Wireframing ###
-Pencil was used to draw up wireframes of how the different pages of the application might appear to satisfy the brief.
+Pencil was used to draw up wireframes of how the different pages of the application might appear, to satisfy the requirements of the brief.
 They can be viewed in the milestone4Pencil.pdf file in the additional_info folder in the static dir.

 ### Design ###
 #### Database management system: ####